Fish stocks: Straddling stock

-Assessment
+Assessments

 In fisheries science and ecology, stock assessment is an important tool in fisheries management.

 In particular, to ensure continued, healthy, fish stocks, measurements of the Spawning Stock Biomass (the stock population capable of reproducing) allows sensible conservation strategies to be developed and maintained through the application of sustainable fishing quotas.

 The World Wildlife Fund and the Zoological Society of London jointly issued their "Living Blue Planet Report" on 16 September 2015 which states that there was a dramatic fall of 74% in world-wide stocks of the important scombridae fish such as mackerel, tuna and bonitos between 1970 and 2010, and the global overall "population sizes of mammals, birds, reptiles, amphibians and fish fell by half on average in just 40 years."
 It is hoped that global efforts like the United Nations Sustainable Development Goal 14 meets its targets aimed at reversing these trends.

+The UN Food and Agriculture Organization found that stocks fished within biologically sustainable levels decreased from 90% in 1974 to 62.3% in 2021..

 Fluctuations

 The stocks for individual marine species can "boom and bust" in linked and compensatory ways.
 For example, in billfish longline fisheries, the Atlantic catch of blue marlin declined in the 1960s.
 This was accompanied by an increase in sailfish catch.
 The sailfish catch then declined from the end of the 1970s to the end of the 1980s, compensated by an increase in swordfish catch.
 As a result, the overall billfish catch remained fairly stable.
 At Georges Bank, a decline in cod during the 1960s was accompanied by a rise in flatfish, and more recently, with the collapse of the predatory Atlantic cod, lobster catches in Maine have boomed.